1rregardless/kiosk/README.md

 ## How Can I get the same files from my chromebook?

-The aformentioned bug. open crosh (ctrl+alt+t) then run set_cellular_ppp \';bash;\' to open up a bash prompt.
+The aformentioned bug. open crosh (ctrl+alt+t) then run "set_cellular_ppp \\';bash;\\'" to open up a bash prompt.
 From there I just tar cvf and tar czvf'd the /home/chronos and /home/user directories.